pruje/libbash.sh/docs/libbash_gui.md

 PATH                 Starting path or default file path (open current directory by default)
 ```

-**WARNING**: File filters are not supported yet with dialog command neither with macOS osascript dialogs.
+**WARNING**: File filters are not supported yet with dialog command.

 #### Exit codes
 - 0: OK